anbox-cloud/discourse-docs/customizing.md

-The [Quick start](https://discourse.ubuntu.com/t/installation-quickstart/17744) documentation explains how to perform a quick and easy general install of Anbox Cloud.
+The [Deploy Anbox Cloud with Juju](https://discourse.ubuntu.com/t/installation-quickstart/17744) documentation explains how to perform a quick and easy general install of Anbox Cloud.
 However, in some cases it may be useful to customise the installation:

 * Deploying on bare metal
 * Adding additional components